messagebird/sachet/provider/textmagic/README.md

     api_key: 'JNV7NgCKNzQVXNOEpZxwU4c9blGEfF'
 ```

-You can find your username and API Key by going to https://my.textmagic.com/online/api/rest-api/keys.
+You can find your username and API key by going to https://my.textmagic.com/online/api/rest-api/keys.

 The TextMagic provider supports SMS text messages only.